framedsc/Sitesource/markdown/the_photomode_wishlist.md

   : We are aware of how many tricks devs pull outside of the camera range in cutscenes, but being able to still use the photomode during them is crucial to have the most amount of variety when it comes to shooting scenes.
 Besides, players want to show how pretty your game is as much as you do, they won't focus on these imperfections happening around the scene.

 - Camera tilt
   : It is often overlooked, but part of the complete movement of a free camera is being able to tilt it (also called roll depending on the bibliography).
-Such movement can help a lot in making compositions feel more dynamic or allow players to shoot in a vertical aspect ratio (although being able to [hotsample to the desired aspect ratio](basics.htm#composing-for-custom-aspect-ratios) is much preferred).
+Such movement can help a lot in making compositions feel more dynamic or allow players to shoot in a vertical aspect ratio (although being able to [hotsample to the desired aspect ratio](basics.htm#composing-for-custom-aspect-ratios) is much preferred, more on that later).

 - No camera clipping
   : Having the camera be free to move through geometry can be very useful, as it allows the player to position the camera in those places where it makes the most sense for the shot instead of only in the areas where the photomode allows them to.